 Lynn Bondi, EAMP

 Lynn has had her fair share of bumps and bruises throughout her life.
 In the process of her recovery, acupuncture became, and continues to be, a main staple for relieving her symptoms.
 Her experience as a patient, as well as her intuitive sense that we are all connected, led her to seek out a career in Chinese Medicine.
-Having earned her master’s in Chinese Medicine at the American College of Traditional Chinese Medicine in San Francisco, CA in 2002, she has nearly eighteen years of diverse experience in the field, working with a vast array of conditions.
+Having earned her master’s in Chinese Medicine at the American College of Traditional Chinese Medicine in San Francisco, CA in 2002, she has nearly nineteen years of diverse experience in the field, working with a vast array of conditions.
 As of 2010, she entered the realm of community acupuncture and has not looked back.
 Lynn has worked at three Community Clinics located in Baltimore, Washington, DC, and Seattle, before opening her own clinic.

 Prior to her acupuncture career, Lynn studied kinesiology and exercise physiology at the University of Michigan, and also received her bachelor's degree in therapeutic recreation.
 She worked for years as a sports trainer, physical therapy assistant, ophthalmic technician, and later as a massage therapist.
 Speckled between these endeavors, she took great delight in working with developmentally disabled adults as a job and life coach.